femm-andro/femm-andro/README.md

 [Here's where the link to my blog would be if it existed]

+**_If you are wondering why my username has femm in it instead of femme it's because I came up with it in the dead of night and didn't realize I had mispelled it._**

 <!--
 **femm-andro/femm-andro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.